 Thimbleberry: It looks like a raspberry but is more tart and has much larger leaves and is EVERYWHERE in the Keweenaw.
 Highly recommend trying the Thimbleberry infused line of drinks at Carmelita's Mexican restaurant in Calumet (20 min away)!

 Chow-Chow: This locally made snack is used as both a cracker accompaniment and also a condiment for certain dishes.
 You can get it spicy or mild and each shop boasts a slightly different recipe.
-It's hard to describe but resembles veggies in a sweeter mustard sauce.
+It's hard to describe but is somewhat like antipasto in a sweeter mustard based sauce.
 Keith loves it!
 It's growing on me... :)